Net Promoter Score: 5 Reasons Why You Could Get It Wrong

 Add a header to begin generating the table of contents

-Fred Reichheld is a business strategies and an American author who was working with Bain & Company in 2003.
-He came up with a metric to measure customer loyalty.
-He developed the net promoter system that underwent multiple development with time.
+Fred Reichheld from Bain & Company designed a universal way to measure customer loyalty.
+He developed the Net Promoter System that underwent multiple development.
 It soon became a standardized method of tracking promoters and detractors to build a customer-centric relationship.
 Soon NPS scores defined the business growth and customer loyalty.

 Net Promoter Score is a widely used and often touted as the gold standard metric for customer experience.
 NPS scores are measured with a single and a simple question: